TheochemUI/eOn/docs/source/user_guide/index.md

 ```
 ````

-EON is designed to run in serial on one computer or in parallel using a communicator to send jobs from a server to clients and receive the results back.
+eOn is designed to run in serial on one computer or in parallel using a communicator to send jobs from a server to clients and receive the results back.
 Several parallelization schemes have been implemented, including local communication through files, cluster communication via a queuing system or via